TSX opens higher as stronger oil prices lift energy stocks

 1 minute read

-Dec 3 (Reuters) - Canada's main stock index opened higher on Friday, aided by energy stocks as oil prices jumped nearly 3%, with upbeat earnings from Bank of Montreal further boosting sentiment.
+Dec 6 (Reuters) - Canada's main stock index opened higher on Monday, mirroring global mood, with energy stocks tracking a jump in oil prices as concerns around the Omicron coronavirus variant eased.

 Our Standards: The Thomson Reuters Trust Principles.